Estimated reading time: 16 minutes

 On the other hand, ‘Customised fit‘ devices are the ‘Boil-and-Bite’ gumshield type of MAD (and I know you know water boils at 100 deg.
 C!).

 Without good retention or ‘clip’ to your teeth, gumshields will not stop you snoring.

 The ability to adjust the forward position of your jaw (adjust the protrusion to prevent snoring) impacts upon both comfort and how well it works.

 The optimum position is unique to you.
 It has to be just far enough forward to prevent you from snoring, yet not so far forward, it hurts your jaw joints.

-Fixed devices (sometimes called ‘monobloc’ devices) take an arbitrary approach to the forward position of your lower jaw.
+Fixed devices (sometimes called ‘monobloc’ devices) take an arbitrary approach to the forward position of your lower jaw (they guess).

-This primitive design (exhibited by both over-the-counter gumshields and some old tech custom-made ones) is likely to be less than ideal for comfort and effect.
+This primitive design (exhibited by both over-the-counter gumshields and some old tech custom-made ones) is likely to be less than ideal for comfort and of course effect.

 You should NOT need a chinstrap in addition to your anti-snoring device.
 If a chin straps is suggested then:

 If you’re trying to ensure you breathe through your nose and stop your mouth falling open, then read Chinstraps for snoring?
 Safe, Effective or Dangerous? [new window].
 In my chin strap review, I examine if they have a role for snoring and obstructive sleep apnea (OSA).

 If you can only breathe through your mouth and/or sometimes struggle to breathe through your nose, then consult your GP and seek an ENT assessment.